jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 	"\n\n" ];
 ```
 __
-themes roll - Pick a random theme for the next unchosen theme-slot.
+themes roll - Picks a random theme for the next unchosen theme-slot.

 __